cybruGhost/THE-CUBE/README.md

 # 🎬 THECUBE — Stream Smart.
 Stay Addicted.
 No ads

-Welcome to **THECUBE**, a movie streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
+**THECUBE**, is a movie streaming experience built for thrill-seekers, binge-watchers, and late-night explorers.
 Minimal design, powerful interface, blazing fast playback.
 > _"Addicted to Schedule 1"_ – We don’t just stream.
 We commit fully